Sustainability assessment using multimodal AI agents: Abstract

 \section{Abstract}

-{ Interest in sustainability information has surged in recent years.
-However, the data required for a life cycle assessment (LCA) that maps the materials and processes from product manufacturing to disposal into environmental impacts (EI) are often unavailable.
-Here we reimagine conventional LCA by introducing multimodal AI agents that emulate interactions between LCA experts and stakeholders like product managers and engineers to calculate the cradle-to-gate (production) carbon emissions of electronic devices.
-The AI agents iteratively generate a detailed life-cycle inventory leveraging a custom data abstraction and software tools that extract information from online text and images from repair communities and government certifications.
-This approach reduces weeks or months of expert time to under one minute and closes data availability gaps while yielding carbon footprint estimates within 19\% of expert LCAs with zero proprietary data.
-Additionally, we develop a method to directly estimate EI by comparing an input to a cluster of products with similar descriptions and known carbon footprints.
-This runs in 3 ms on a laptop with a MAPE of 12.28\% on electronic products.
-Further, we develop a data-driven method to generate emission factors.
-We use the properties of an unknown material to represent it as a weighted sum of emission factors for similar materials.
-Compared to human experts picking the closest LCA database entry, this improves MAPE by 120.26\%.
-We analyze the data and compute scaling of this approach and discuss its implications for future LCA workflows. }
+{ Reducing the rapidly growing environmental impact of the computing industry requires assessing the emissions of electronics at scale.
+However, a traditional life cycle assessment (LCA) of an electronic device, which maps materials and processes to environmental impacts, often requires proprietary or unavailable data.
+Here, we reimagine conventional sustainability assessment by introducing a multimodal multi-agent AI system that emulates the collaborative process between LCA professionals and stakeholders (such as product managers and engineers) to automatically estimate the carbon footprint of electronic devices.
+The agents iteratively construct a complete life-cycle inventory by leveraging a structured data abstraction and software tools that mine information from the public internet, including repair communities and government regulatory databases.
+This reduces data gaps and data collection from weeks or months of expert time to under one minute.
+The system can calculate carbon footprint within 19\% of expert LCAs with zero proprietary data (typical of the variation between human LCAs).
+We also show that by encoding domain-specific knowledge, environmental impact estimation can be reframed as a data-driven prediction task, in which both unknown products and emission factors are represented as weighted combinations of similar ones with known emissions.\footnote{This article is published in \textit{Nature Electronics}, and is available online at: \url{https://www.nature.com/articles/s41928-026-01653-w}} }